Titaniel3/ASDA_2025_Group_1_Portfolio_new/reports/week_08_group_1_report.md

 Overall, the **Negative Binomial model** is preferable for statistical inference and handling overdispersion, whereas the **Poisson model** has a small advantage in average predictive accuracy on this particular test split.

+## 8. AI Disclaimer

+We used AI to help us with difficult code that we could not figure out alone.